Business Employed as Special Pops Tennis Executive Director.

 Special Pops Pete has been a SPT volunteer since 2009, certified Special Olympics Georgia coach and Unified partner.
 Member of ALTA and USTA.
 Elected to Special Pops Tennis Board of Directors in 2015.

-Sissy Luciani Marketing
+Sissy Luciani Sponsors

 Business Retired in 2016 as the Advertising Director in The New York Times Advertising Office in Atlanta.
 In addition to managing a sales team, Sissy also sold advertising for the newspaper, The New York Times Magazine and all things digital, relative to The Times.
 In her career prior to The New York Times, she managed the Southeast territory for advertising at Tennis Magazine.

 Past board experience includes the ALTA Foundation as well as the Country Club of the South Charity Guild.
 Currently involved with overseeing a 14-person volunteer group for Meals on Wheels through Senior Services of North Fulton.
 And in the planning stages of working with 20 friends on a Thanksgiving and holiday program for a group home through Children’s Restoration Network.

 Special Pops experience includes being a parent to a Special Pops Tennis athlete, Tyler Luciani.
 His experience has been wonderfully positive for himself and our family.

 Business Nancie is a web developer for OptML Inc. and does work for several non-profits.
 Keeps busy raising 3 daughters and is an active member in P.E.O and other charities.
 Nancie has an MFA in Design from Iowa State University, an MBA in Computer Programming and Graphic Design from Pratt Institute of Technology.